 Recently, there has been a great deal of scientific study on the effects of long-term marijuana use.
 Previous to this time, little was confirmed about the consequences of smoking pot over a long period of time, but now we are beginning to get a clearer picture of the negative effects associated with years of marijuana use.
 Here are the long-term effects of marijuana use.

 A high-risk of cancer

-Marijuana contains high-concentrations of the same cancer-causing compounds found in tobacco-based cigarettes.
+Marijuana contains high concentrations of the same cancer-causing compounds found in tobacco-based cigarettes.
 Studies have shown that smoking five joints contain the same amount of toxic chemicals as a full pack of cigarettes-a-day habit.

 Damage to your immune system